Investing in Nuclear Energy Stocks and Companies

 Can You Invest in Nuclear Energy Today?

 While startups are developing the next generation of nuclear technologies, investors can look for opportunities with existing providers.
 And there aren’t many at all.
 A pick-and-shovel play on nuclear energy is the only manufacturer of large reactor components in North America.
+A new entrant, NuScale Power, plans to go public using a risky SPAC.
 Some Chinese nuclear energy utilities are also available on the international stock market.
 The growth story here is that China is projected to become one of the largest producers of nuclear-based electricity by 2030.
 Another investment thesis is to invest in fuel producers like Cameco Corp, something we covered in our piece on How to Invest in the Best Uranium Mining Stocks.

 Investment opportunities in nuclear energy are sparse, and we currently see the theme as part of a broader green energy portfolio, just without the growth of solar and wind.
 When successful startups pioneering advanced nuclear technologies eventually become listed, the theme will be able to live on its own, but that seems to be some ways away.